1. WPMU DEV Dashboard Plugin

 You’ll see this screen for a few moments while the system does its thing to connect your site to your WPMU DEV account and log you in.

-Once that’s done, you’ll see this confirmation screen and can close it to proceed to your WPMU DEV Dashboard and begin managing all the goodness right from your WordPress admin.
+Once that’s done, you’ll see this confirmation screen and can begin managing all the WPMU DEV goodness right from your WordPress admin.

 1.1 DashboardCopy chapter anchor to clipboard